thaljef/synopsys-detect-bash-completion/README.md

 # Compatibility

 This completion script is known to work with bash 4.x or 5.x which is found in any recent Linux distro.
+It will probalby work with recent versions of zsh too.
 It will most likely *not* work with bash 3.x or older.
 For Windowe, use either Cygwin or the Linux Subsytem for Windows 10 to get a compatible shell.
-MacOS has an ancient version of bash, so you'll probably need to install homebrew and install both the `bash` and `bash- completion2` brews.
+MacOS has an ancient version of bash, so you'll probably need to install homebrew and install both the `bash` and `bash-completion2` brews.

 # Caveats

-* I have observed that the options described in the documentation don't always agree with the implementation.
+* The completions are derived from the documentation for Detect.
+But the options described in the documentation don't always agree with the implementation.
 So you may encounter options that are not correctly completed, or completed options that are not supported.

-* At present this script is hard-coded to version `5.5.0` of Detect, so you may need to hack that for other versions.
-In the future, I'll make it work for all versions.
+* At present this script is hard-coded to look for version `5.5.0` of Detect, so you will need to hack that if you are using a different version or change versions down the road.
+In the future, I will improve this.

+* The Detect bootstrapping optionally uses certain environment variables.
+Ideally, those same variables should be used here too.
+But at the moment, they are not.
+So if you use those variables, it may affect the completions.

 # Author